• Candid Collab

 Pre-planning phase: First things first

 What makes your product stand out?
 Be specific.
-If your online course is the first of its kind or your online tool reduces meeting times by 40%, make sure people know about it.
+If your online course is the first of its kind or your digital tool reduces meeting times by 40%, make sure people know about it.

 Think about what truly matters to your audience.
 You can’t be everything to everyone.
-For example, a software platform might highlight “enterprise security made simple,” while a fashion accessories brand could say, “hair accessories made specifically for thick hair.”
+For example, a software platform might highlight ‘enterprise security made simple’, while a fashion accessories brand could focus on ‘hair accessories made specifically for thick hair’.

 This central idea — your golden thread — should run through everything you do, tying your marketing together.

-Take the time to get to know your customers: what they need, where they spend their time, and how they make decisions.
+76% of consumers would rather buy from a brand they feel connected to.
+So, take the time to get to know your customers: what they need, where they spend their time, and how they make decisions.
 Map their buyer journey, from their ‘research phase’ to the final purchase.
-This can be done through interviews with your ideal customer, surveys, market research, or doing a competitor analysis.
+This can be done through surveys and interviews with your ideal customer, market research, or competitor analysis.

-For instance, B2B buyers might rely on LinkedIn, Gartner reports or Reddit, while fashion lovers might follow Instagram and TikTok influencers and trust their recommendations.
-Make sure your content speaks to them in the right spaces - whether that’s in-depth guides or short, creative TikToks.
+For instance, B2B buyers might rely on LinkedIn, Gartner reports, or Reddit, while fashion lovers might follow Instagram and TikTok influencers and trust their recommendations.
+Make sure your content speaks to them in the right spaces — whether that takes the form of in-depth guides or short, creative TikToks.

-Big goals are amazing, but breaking them into smaller, measurable steps makes them feel more achievable.
+Big goals are amazing, but breaking them into smaller, measurable steps makes them feel more attainable.

-These checkpoints keep you on track and give you reasons to celebrate the small wins along the way.
+These checkpoints will keep you on track and give you reasons to celebrate the smaller wins along the way.

-Create brand guidelines for visuals, tone of voice, and messaging.
-Some might skip this bit, but it is the very foundation of what you do/who you are as a brand.
+• Create brand guidelines for visuals, tone of voice, and messaging.
+Be sure not to skip this part, as it’s the very foundation of what you do/who you are as a brand.

-Have a kick-ass website that’s fully optimised for mobile - this is non-negotiable in today’s digital-first world, where a significant portion of users browse and shop from their phones.
+• Have a kick-ass website that’s fully optimised for mobile — this is non-negotiable in today’s digital-first world, where 30% of the global digital population browses and shops from their phones.
 Make sure your site loads quickly, is visually appealing, and functions perfectly across all devices.
 It's even worth investing in a UX expert to review its accessibility and usability.

-Start building a content bank of high-quality images, videos, blog posts, and testimonials to maintain consistency across your website and social media.
+• Start building a content bank of high-quality images, videos, blog posts, and testimonials to maintain consistency across your website and social media platforms.

-Choose platforms your audience already uses.
+• Choose platforms that your audience already uses.
 For B2B, LinkedIn is often a good choice.
-For fashion or lifestyle products, Instagram and TikTok might work better.
+For fashion or lifestyle products, Instagram and TikTok will work better.
+(Good to know: 77% of consumers are more likely to buy from brands they follow on social media.)

-Use email marketing to nurture your audience - it’s cost-effective, delivers strong results, and allows for ongoing testing.
-Platforms like Mailchimp, ConvertKit, or Klaviyo have great tools for automation, templates, and analytics.
+• Use email marketing to nurture your connection with your audience — it’s cost-effective, delivers strong results, and allows for ongoing testing.
+Platforms like MailchimpKit, or Klaviyo have great tools for automation, templates, and analytics.

-Paid search is also good to use to reach people who are actively ready to buy.
+• Paid search is also useful for reaching people who are actively ready to buy.

-Start by building interest through previews, exclusive content, gated webinar content or waitlists.
-And if it aligns with your brand, partner with influencers to expand your reach.
+• Start by building interest through previews, exclusive content, gated webinar content, or waitlists.
+You can even partner with influencers who align with your brand to expand your reach.

 As an example, I recently launched an influencer campaign for my hair accessories brand, Spicy Ava.
 We collaborated with an influencer to design a product together and documented the process on social from start to finish.
 As someone passionate about fashion and design, she was excited to promote the campaign to her (super engaged) audience, creating most of the content herself.
 We spent minimally on paid ads and generated significant organic sales because her network was so supportive of her.

-When it’s time to launch, you could issue a press release, connect with media for coverage, or focus on social media campaigns only, or even host an event.
-Your marketing activities should suit your brand/product - you don’t have to do it all!
+• When it’s time to launch, you could issue a press release, connect with media for coverage, focus on social media campaigns only, or even host an event.
+Your marketing activities should suit your brand/product and its audience — you don’t have to do it all!

-After launch, prioritise collecting feedback, retargeting your audience, and keeping people engaged with regular content.
+• After launch, prioritise collecting feedback, retargeting your audience as needed, and keeping people engaged with regular content.

 Implementation: Tracking and tweaking